Layout

 Drawer

-A Drawer is a layout panel that slides out the side of the screen revealing content like navigation or filters.
+Drawers are layout panels that slide out from the side of the screen to reveal content like navigation or filters.

 Status